Overview

 How Encrypted Variables Work

-Encrypted variables allow you to define secret values that:
+Encrypted variables allow you to define secret values that:- Are stored securely

 - Are not shown in results or shared test links